SPMIC-UoN/xnat-dicomqc/README.md

 9. Upload project QC definition

 This is an Excel document describing the tests to be run.
+It should be uploaded as a file at the project level in the folder `dicomqc` with the file name `dicomqc_conf.xlsx`.
+An example configuration file can be found in the `config` directory.

 10. Run the command